ejenaru/Learning/README.md

 Right now I am (formally) studying:

-* 1st year of Multiplatform applications development in an on-line center (DAM)
+* 1st year of Higher Certification in Multiplatform Development
 * Unity 3D and 2D whith the EOI organization

 At the same time, I'm using my free time to organice my exercises here in Github so I can learn how to use Git and